socure-inc/socure-sigmadevice-sdk-android/README.md

 This document details the integration steps required to integrate the Device Risk Android SDK into your application or library.

-## What's new in version 4.3.0
+## What's new in version 4.3.1

 - Improved the stability and reliability of the SDK.
--  Added support for capturing Additional network data.
-- Fixed `InitializeSDK()` callbacks when called multiple times.
+-  Supressed the debug logs.

 ## Minimum requirements